Life Insurance - Savings

 This is a participating insurance plan in which we share a portion of the profits earned on it and related participating insurance plans with the policy owners.
 It is designed to be held long term.
 The premiums of a participating insurance plan will be invested in a variety of assets according to our investment strategy.
 The cost of policy benefits (including guaranteed and non-guaranteed benefits as specified in your plan that may be payable on death or surrender, as well as charges we make to support policy guarantees (if applicable)) and expenses will be deducted as appropriate from premiums of the participating insurance plan or from the invested assets.
 We aim to ensure a fair sharing of profits between policy owners and shareholders, and among different groups of policy owners.
 For this plan’s target profit sharing ratio between policy owners and shareholders, please visit our website at https://www.aia.com.hk/en/our-products/further-product-information/profit-sharing-ratio.html.

 We review and determine the dividend amounts payable to policy owners at least once per year.
 Divisible surplus depends on the investment performance of the assets which we invest in and the amounts of benefits and expenses we need to pay for the plan.
 It is therefore inherently uncertain.
 Nevertheless, we aim to deliver relatively stable dividend payments over time through a smoothing process by spreading out the gains and losses over a period of time.
 The actual dividends declared may be different from those illustrated or projected in any insurance plan information provided (e.g. benefit illustrations) depending on whether the divisible surplus, past experience and / or outlook are different from what we expected.
-If dividends are different, this will be reflected in the policy anniversary statement.
+If dividends are different from our last communication, this will be reflected in the policy anniversary statement.

 A committee has been set up to provide independent advice on the determination of the dividend amounts to the Board of the Company.
 The committee is comprised of members from different control functions or departments within the organisation both at the AIA Group level as well as Hong Kong local level, such as office of the Chief Executive of the Company, legal, compliance, finance, investment and risk management.
 Each member of the committee will endeavour to exercise due care, diligence and skill in the performance of his or her duties as a member.
 The committee will utilise the knowledge, experience, and perspectives of each individual member to assist the Board in the discharge of its duty to make independent decisions and to manage the risk of conflict of interests, in order to ensure fair treatment between policy owners and shareholders, and among different groups of policy owners.
 The actual dividends, which are recommended by the Appointed Actuary, will be decided upon the deliberation of the committee and finally approved by the Board of Directors of the Company, including one or more Independent Non-Executive Directors, and with written declaration by the Chairman of the Board, an Independent Non-Executive Director and the Appointed Actuary on the management of fair treatment between policy owners and shareholders.